-Professional Counselors assigned to Student Counseling are confidential resources and do not report incidents.
-In their capacity and function, they do not make identifiable reports of incidents to the official on-campus resources unless the student specifically requests them to do so; however, the University encourages counselors to inform students that they can report incidents of crime to TTPD, or local law enforcement.
-Students may request the Counseling Center to facilitate anonymous reporting using an internal form designed to capture general details about the incident (date, time, location, and brief description of the incident type) for inclusion in the University's Annual Security Report.
+Professional Counselors assigned to the Student Counseling Center are confidential resources and do not report incidents.
+In their capacity and function, they do not make identifiable reports of incidents to the official on-campus resources unless the student specifically requests them to do so; however, the university encourages counselors to inform students that they can report incidents of crime to TTPD, or local law enforcement.
+Students may request the Counseling Center to facilitate anonymous reporting using an internal form designed to capture general details about the incident (date, time, location, and brief description of the incident type) for inclusion in the university's Annual Security Report.